 The nationally accredited Parks, Recreation and Cultural Services Department provides facilities, programs, classes and opportunities where memories are created, skills developed and quality of life and relationships with friends and families are enhanced.
 “Everyone benefits” from the services provided by the Parks, Recreation and Cultural Services Department (PRCS).
 Quality parks and recreational programs invite and retain business, generate retail sales, improve property values, provide economic impact, and attract citizens to the community.
+Novi PRCS Vision is “To be seen as an essential service whose benefits are recognized and valued in the Novi Community.”

 The Department manages more than 1,400 acres of parkland throughout the community.
 Locations include Brookfarm Park, Bosco Fields & Grand River Fields, Ella Mae Power Park, Fuerst Park, ITC Community Sports Park, ITC Trail, Novi Dog Park, Pavilion Shore Park, Lakeshore Park, Rotary Park, Village Wood Lake, Villa Barr Art Park and Wildlife Woods Park.